-Discussion: ExpCmdSN and MaxCmdSN are derived from target-to-initiator PDU fields.
-An iSCSI target MUST NOT transmit a MaxCmdSN that is less than the last ExpCmdSN-1.
+"The initiator's ExpCmdSN and MaxCmdSN are derived from target-to-initiator PDU fields."

+"An iSCSI target MUST NOT transmit a MaxCmdSN that is less than the last ExpCmdSN-1."

 Test Setup: The DUT and Test Station pair should be able to make a TCP connection.